 Unforgiving and dramatic winters have often been regarded as one of Russia’s most defining characteristics.
-A Russian winter is redolent both of great hardship: extreme temperatures, physical privation, an atmosphere of isolation and desolation, but also great beauty.
-Russia’s majesty is heightened by the intensity of its winter and for centuries, the Russian winter has been romanticised by many artists from the master realists of the nineteenth century, to modern day film directors such as Tarkovsky and Zviagentsev.
+A Russian winter is redolent both of great hardship, extreme temperatures, physical privation, an atmosphere of isolation and desolation, but also of great beauty.
+Russia’s majesty is heightened by the intensity of its winter; for centuries, the Russian winter has been romanticised by many artists, from the master realists of the nineteenth century, to modern day film directors such as Tarkovsky and Zviagentsev.

 Located in the perpetual twilight of the Kola Peninsula, in the far north-western reaches of Russia, Polyarnye Nochi captures the ethereal barometric occurrences affecting this swathe of land that lies between the White Sea and the Barents Sea.